uviclibraries/arduino/index.md

 # Programmable Electronics with Arduino

-- Pre-workshop activities: 00 min
+- Pre-workshop activities: ?? min
-- Introductory presentation: 00 min
+- Introductory presentation: ?? min
 - Hands-on activities: 120 min

 ## Why Program with Arduino?

 [Arduino](https://TOOL-URL-HERE.org/){:target="_blank"} Sample from Arduino Website

-[Taguette](https://taguette.org/) a user-friendly and free web-based tool that helps researchers to code and analyse their qualitative data.
-Taguette is a great tool for those who need to analyze interviews, reports, transcripts of any kinds, and a variety of text.
-With the tool, we can create codes and analyse texts easily and export in different file formats.
-If you have some or a lot of text to analyse, Taguette might be a great option for you.
+text in paragraph

 This workshop uses the OpenSource _Taguette_ software because it is free to use and many find it easier to learn than [other popular commercial software packages](https://en.wikipedia.org/wiki/Computer-assisted_qualitative_data_analysis_software){:target="_blank"}.